Chris Aguila

-Christopher Louis Aguila (born February 23, 1979) is a former Filipino American Major League Baseball outfielder.
+Christopher Louis Aguila (born February 23, 1979) is a Filipino American former Major League Baseball outfielder.
 He played parts of three seasons in the majors with the Florida Marlins (2004–2006) and part of the 2008 season with the New York Mets.
 He plays all three outfield positions.

 Early life

 Aguila was born to a Filipino father and a mother of Samoan, Tongan, and Fijian descent.
 He played high school baseball for McQueen High School in Reno, Nevada, where he set a single-season home run record.
 As a senior, he was a first-team High School All-American as a designated hitter.